X (Twitter) API Pricing in 2026: All Tiers

 | Aug 2025 | Like and follow endpoints removed from free tier |

-The direction has been consistent: pricing increases, access restrictions, and the removal of capabilities from lower tiers.
+The direction has been consistent: pricing increases, access restrictions, and the removal of fixed-price tiers in favor of consumption-based billing.

 Summary